noelcodes/Capstone-Project/README.md

 ### Overview
 I will break this up into 4 parts:
 1) Image classification using Keras.
 This trains a model to classify all 20,000 images of household product into its labels.
-2) Tensorflow Object Detection API.
+2) Transfer Learning + Tensorflow Object Detection API.
 This locate the object and draws the bounding box around it.
 3) OpenCV for video streaming on webcam.
-4) Put all the above together.
+4) Put all the above together + Demo.
-5) Yolo demonstration
+5) Bonus - Yolo demonstration

 ![alt text](https://i.imgur.com/dj6ZReY.jpg)